 Both aquatic weed harvesting and hydro-raking collect plant biomass before it decomposes and contributes to the organic muck layer, maintaining or increasing overall water depth.
 In addition to the plant biomass, these mechanical options remove the associated nutrients (phosphorus and nitrogen) that contribute to increased plant and algae growth and, potentially, eutrophication.

 These management techniques are used in a wide variety of projects on private, public and state waterbodies to help maintain or restore the open water space of shorelines, coves, inlets and outlets.
 Depending on the lake management objective and the target aquatic species for control, mechanical projects are usually part of a multiyear program.
-The next time you look out at your lake or pond, remembering its former attributes and beauty, consider investigating how mechanical services can be applied to help restore balance to your aquatic ecosystem.
+The next time you look out at your lake or pond, remembering its former attributes and beauty, consider investigating how mechanical lake weed removal services can be applied to help restore balance to your aquatic ecosystem.

 Contact the experts at 888-480-LAKE (5253) for all of your lake, pond and fisheries management needs.